5 Best Growth Stocks in July 2020

 CrowdSrtike is also feeding fat from its subscription-based model, turning out gross margins with robust customer retention.
 Peering closer at the numbers, CrowdStrike’s revenue for Q1 2020 rose to 77%.
 This is a 5% climb from the 72% recorded in Q1, 2019.

 The future looks promising for CrowdStrke.
 The company yet ambitiously hopes to draw new enterprise customers while getting existing users to pump up their spending.
 CrowdStrikes boasts an approximate $23 billion market capitalization, valued 30x the sales expected for 2020.

 Fiverr??!!
 Yes, Fiver.
 Impulsively, you would think that an online marketplace like Fiverr is misplaced in the list of best growth stocks for July.
 But if we look closer at the numbers, we see that Fiverr has been partying hard in 2020, enjoying enormous growth.
 How?

 When the pandemic struck hard, employers kicked their workers through the window.
 With 42% of coronavirus job losses anticipated to be permanent, the gig economy experienced a boom.
+In the U.S. alone, an estimated 36% of workers have joined the gig economy through either their primary or secondary employment.
 Fiverr largely savored this boom, with its share rising by 11% in January alone.